bernalde/QuIP/index.md

 Regarding USRA
 - Access to D-Wave systems might be available via written proposals to the University Space Research Association (USRA).
 See [RIACS website](https://riacs.usra.edu/quantum/rfp) for terms and conditions.
 The course will discuss proposal preparation.
 - Students of this course are encouraged to apply to the [Feynman Academy Internship program](https://riacs.usra.edu/quantum/qacademy) that sponsors research projects at NASA Ames Research Center.

+Regarding AWS-Braket
+- Access to D-Wave, ionQ and Rigetti is also made possible through AWS Braket.

 # Full Syllabus